Set up a directory, install the SDK, and integrate Directory Sync.

 To get the most out of this guide, you’ll need:

-The first step to connecting with a directory is creating an Organization in the WorkOS Dashboard.
-You will then be able to create a new Connection to the organization’s directory.
-Let’s start by creating one for development in your Sandbox Project
+The first step to connecting with a directory is creating an organization in the WorkOS Dashboard.
+You will then be able to create a new connection to the organization’s directory.
+Let’s start by creating one for development in your sandbox environment

-Get provider-specific instructions by selecting the Identity Provider you’re planning to use:
+Get provider-specific instructions by selecting the directory provider you want to test:

-Let’s add Directory Sync to your app to enable fetching Directory resources programmatically.
+Let’s integrate the Directory Sync API into your app to enable fetching directory resources programmatically.

 WorkOS offers native SDKs in several popular programming languages.
 Choose a language below to see instructions in your application’s language.